 Performance share units ("PSUs") are grants that vest upon the achievement of certain performance goals.
-The goals are commonly related to the Company's revenue, market capitalization or market share price of the common stock.
+The goals are commonly related to the Company's revenue and achievement of sales and marketing goals.

-During the three months ended March 31, 2021, the Compensation Committee of the Board of Directors granted various employees PSUs covering1,450,713 shares of common stock under the Company's 2015 Performance Share Unit Plan.
+During the nine months ended September 30, 2021, the Compensation Committee of the Board of Directors granted various employees PSUs covering1,465,713 shares of common stock under the Company's 2015 Performance Share Unit Plan.

-Amortization for all PSU awards was \$0 and \$(88,348) for the three months ended March 31, 2021 and 2020, respectively.
+Amortization for all PSU awards was \$\$43,741 and \$3,539,588 for the three and nine months ended September 30, 2021, respectively, and \$0 and \$(88,348) for the three and nine months ended September 30, 2020, respectively.